 Managing Access with Content Segmentation

-Not all training content is relevant for every employee.
+Not all content is relevant for every employee.
 Content segmentation is a powerful feature that allows you to control which users can see specific courses, ensuring that learners receive the most relevant training for their roles and development needs.

 In GFoundry, this is achieved by using Groups.